jdelic/anton/README.md

 JIRA_AUTH_SECRET | A JIRA OAuth1 secret key (see below for docs on how to create this) JIRA_AUTH_ID | The JIRA application link ID (Default: "anton") JIRA_AUTH_PRIVATEKEY | A RSA private key, starting with "-----BEGIN RSA PRIVATE KEY-----" registered with JIRA.
+GOOGLE_HANGOUT_CLIENT_ID | A Google OAuth2 application client ID from your developer console GOOGLE_HANGOUT_CLIENT_SECRET | The OAuth2 secret connected to the client ID GOOGLE_HANGOUT_REFRESH_TOKEN | A OAuth2 refresh token with access to the Google Calendar API, which can be obtained by running `python -m anton.moduules.hangouts`
+GOOGLE_HANGOUT_CALENDAR_ID | The calendar to use for creating Google hangouts (Default: "primary") GOOGLE_HANGOUT_DEFAULT_LENGTH | The default event length for a Google hangout created through IRC (Default: 7200 seconds)

 ## How do I create a GitHub auth token?